cortexlabs/cortex/examples/image-classifier-pytorch/README.md

 deployment started
 ```

-Behind the scenes, Cortex containerizes the models, makes them servable using ONNX Runtime, exposes the endpoint with a load balancer, and orchestrates the workload on Kubernetes.
+Behind the scenes, Cortex containerizes the python inference implementation, makes it servable using Flask, exposes the endpoint with a load balancer, and orchestrates the workload on Kubernetes.

 You can track the statuses of the APIs using `cortex get`: